 - (ii) Identification of any group, body, specific band or specific person(s) that have been consulting on behalf of the First Nation in connection with the application.
-Identify the specific member bands represented by any group or body; - (iii) A chronology of meetings, other communications and actions; - (iv) Any relevant, non-confidential written documentation regarding consultation, such as notes or minutes of meetings or phone calls, or letters received from or sent to the First Nation; - (v) Identification of specific issues or concerns raised by the First Nation; - (vi) Description of how the specific issues or concerns raised by the First Nation were avoided, mitigated or otherwise accommodated; or explain why no further action is required to address an issue or concern;
+Identify the specific member bands represented by any group or body. - (iii) A chronology of meetings, other communications and actions. - (iv) Any relevant, non-confidential written documentation regarding consultation, such as notes or minutes of meetings or phone calls, or letters received from or sent to the First Nation. - (v) Identification of specific issues or concerns raised by the First Nation . - (vi) Description of how the specific issues or concerns raised by the First Nation were avoided, mitigated or otherwise accommodated, or explain why no further action is required to address an issue or concern.

-- (vii) Copies of any documents which confirm that the First Nation is satisfied with the consultation to date; - (viii) Evidence that the First Nation has been notified of the filing of the application with the Commission and has been informed on how to raise outstanding concerns with the Commission; and - (ix) The applicant's overall view as to the sufficiency of the consultation process with the First Nation to date, in the context of the decision which is being sought from the Commission.
+- (vii) Copies of any documents which confirm that the First Nation is satisfied with the consultation to date. - (viii) Evidence that the First Nation has been notified of the filing of the application with the Commission and has been informed on how to raise outstanding concerns with the Commission. - (ix) The applicant's overall view as to the sufficiency of the consultation process with the First Nation to date, in the context of the decision which is being sought from the Commission. - (x) A statement of what future consultation with First Nations is contemplated subsequent to the preparation of the CPCN application.